ishswar/octant-service/wfc-demo/demo.md

 ## Install ancillary tools

 This step will install - Postgres DB, Apache Solr and Apache Zookeeper.
-This all are needed for WebFOCUS CE to run
+These all are needed for WebFOCUS CE to run

 ![WFC-ancillary](part1.png "WebFOCUS CE ancillary")